Neoadjuvant Toripalimab With or Without Celecoxib in dMMR/MSI-H Colorectal Cancer

 3. Tumor tissues were identified as mismatch repair-deficient (dMMR) byimmunohistochemistry (IHC) method or microsatellite instability-high (MSI-H) bypolymerase chain reaction (PCR).

-4. Male or female subjects ≧ 18 years of age.
+4. Male or female subjects aged 18 to 75 years.

 5. Eastern Cooperative Oncology Group (ECOG) performance status of 0 or 1.